-Satellite is useful for communication that utilize low data volumes, mainly industrial purposes but in the changing near future where cost of satellite communication is gradually falling, the use of satellite technology might become much more viable and interesting for consumers.
+Satellite is useful for communication that utilizes low data volumes, mainly for industrial purposes but in the changing near future where the cost of satellite communication is gradually falling, the use of satellite technology might become much more viable and interesting for consumers.

 Pros and Cons of WiFi

 - Well protected and controlled

 An example of WiFi connectivity would be Dropcam streaming live video via the local WiFi instead of streaming through a connected Ethernet LAN cable.
 WiFi is useful for many Internet of Things connections but such connections typically connect to an external cloud-server and are not directly connected to the smartphone.
 It is also not recommended for battery-powered devices due to its relatively high power consumption.

 Radio frequency communications are probably the easiest form of communication between devices.
 Protocols like ZigBee or ZWave use a low-power RF radio embedded or retrofitted into electronic devices and systems.